linsomniac/nanomon/README.markdown

 10 checks that each could take 10 seconds before timing out, the check frequency could be extended to 100 seconds.

-The scheduler tries to start a round of checks "--interval" seconds after the start of the previous set of checks.
-However, if the previous set of checks took longer than "--interval", the checks will start after "--min-interval" seconds (default 0) after the last set of checks finished.
+The scheduler tries to start a round of checks "`--interval`" seconds after the start of the previous set of checks.
+However, if the previous set of checks took longer than "`--interval`", the checks will start after "`--min-interval`" seconds (default 0) after the last set of checks finished.
-"--min-interval" allows you to set a minimum interval between checks.
+"`--min-interval`" allows you to set a minimum interval between checks.

 Download
 --------